dotnet/docs-maui/docs/user-interface/layouts/custom.md

 }
 ```

-The `Measure` method enumerates through all of the visible children in the layout, invoking the <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each child.
+The `Measure` method enumerates through all of the visible children in the layout, invoking the <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> method on each child.
 It then returns the total size of the layout, taking into account the constraints and the values of the <xref:Microsoft.Maui.Controls.Layout.Padding> and <xref:Microsoft.Maui.Controls.StackBase.Spacing> properties.
 The <xref:Microsoft.Maui.Layouts.LayoutManager.ResolveConstraints%2A> method is called to ensure that the total size of the layout fits within its constraints.

 > [!IMPORTANT]
 > When enumerating children in the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> implementation, skip any child whose <xref:Microsoft.Maui.IView.Visibility> property is set to `false`.
 This ensures that the custom layout won't leave space for invisible children.

 #### Arrange children in the layout

 The purpose of the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation is to size and position all of the children within the layout.
-To determine where each <xref:Microsoft.Maui.IView> should be placed within the bounds of the layout, it should call <xref:Microsoft.Maui.IView.Arrange%2A> on each <xref:Microsoft.Maui.IView> with its appropriate bounds.
+To determine where each child should be placed within the bounds of the layout, it should call <xref:Microsoft.Maui.IView.Arrange%2A> on each child with its appropriate bounds.
 It should return a value that represents the actual size of the layout.

 > [!WARNING]
 > Failure to invoke the <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> method on each child in the layout will result in the child never receiving a correct size or position, and hence the child won't become visible on the page.